etang0/cse15l-lab-reports/lab1.md

   2. Fill out the Account Lookup with your student username and ID.
 Your username is whatever is front of @ucsd.edu in your UCSD email.
   3. Click on the button that says "cs15lsp23XX".
 This is your course account username.
 Write it down somewhere because you will need it to login. ![Image](Images/accounts.png)
   4. Proceed to the password change tool to set your password.
 Make sure to enter your course account username and not your student username. ![Image](Images/tool.png)
   6. Now you are ready to remotely access the ucsd servers.
-Type the following command into the VS Code terminal, replacing username with your username.
+Type the following command into the VS Code terminal, replacing "username" with your course account username.
   ```
   ssh username@ieng6.ucsd.edu
   ```